-This Easy Pumpkin Earthquake Cake is one of the best fall dessert recipes!
+This Easy Pumpkin Earthquake Cake is a moist pumpkin cake recipe with butterscotch chips, chocolate chips, pecans, and coconut, and it’s one of the best fall dessert recipes!
 Doctored up cake mix is swirled with a cream cheese filling, making a rich, gooey pumpkin cake that’s 100% over-the-top and downright delicious.

 Pumpkin Earthquake Cake is an easy fall recipe that is sure to be a crowd pleaser!